Chinchilla-Software-Com/CQRS/README.md

 Documentation is starting off for now in the [wiki section](https://github.com/Chinchilla-Software-Com/CQRS/wiki) of this project.
 We strongly invite people to post questions and issues which we'll answer and work on.

 ## Sample projects.
 Several sample projects are located within the code, these show two approaches/common usage scenarios of the framework.
-One sample is the original sample from CQRSlite, ported to use CS-CQRS, the other is Modelled in UML and uses T4 template generation to heavily reduce the amount of code written.
+One sample is the original sample from CQRSlite, ported to use CQRS.NET, the other is Modelled in UML and uses T4 template generation to heavily reduce the amount of code written.

 The project should compile without any setup in .NET 4.0.
 The Azure project should compile without any setup in .NET 4.5.2.
 I'm guessing Mono 3.10.0 should work too.